 Applicants and subapplicants must use FEMA-approved methodologies and tools to demonstrate the cost-effectiveness of their projects.
 FEMA has developed the BCA Toolkit to facilitate the process of preparing a BCA.
 Using the BCA Toolkit will ensure that the calculations are prepared in accordance with OMB Circular A-94 and FEMA's standardized methodologies.
 It is imperative to conduct a BCA early in the project development process to ensure the likelihood of meeting the cost-effectiveness eligibility requirement.

-The Benefit-Cost Analysis (BCA) program consists of guidelines, methodologies and software modules for a range of major natural hazards, including:
+The BCA Toolkit consists of modules for a range of major natural hazards and project types including:

 - Hurricane Wind

 - Damage-Frequency Assessment (Multi-Hazard)